The General Two-Year Rule

 When the Deadline Does Not Apply

 The statute carves out several exceptions.
-If a prior proceeding was dismissed because of uncertainty about whether the person actually died, a new proceeding can be filed later once death is confirmed.
+If a prior proceeding was dismissed because of uncertainty about whether the person actually died, a new proceeding can be filed later.
 The same flexibility applies when a conservator has been managing assets for someone who disappeared.

 A will contest also gets its own timeline.
-Someone challenging an informally probated will has the later of twelve months from the informal probate or two years from the date of death.
+An interested party challenging an informally probated will has the later of twelve months from the informal probate or two years from the date of death.

 A proceeding to contest an informally probated will and to secure appointment of the person with legal priority for appointment in the event the contest is successful may be commenced within the later of twelve months from the informal probate or two years from the decedent's death.

-A.R.S. § 14-3108(3)There is also a narrow exception allowing proceedings after two years if no court proceeding has occurred during that period.
-However, a personal representative appointed under this exception has limited authority and cannot collect claims beyond administration expenses.
+A.R.S. § 14-3108(3)There is also a narrow exception allowing probate proceedings after two years if no court proceeding has occurred during that period.
+A personal representative appointed under this exception has limited authority.
+They cannot collect claims beyond administration expenses.